 The presence of certain substances can lead to test interference, which manifests as either test enhancement or inhibition.
 However, including a positive product control (the product with endotoxin added) helps alleviate these challenges.
 We adhere strictly to the USP guidelines, which require this control for every sample.
 Additionally, we employ different methods to manage endotoxin masking, also known as low endotoxin recovery.
 Options include adding diluents to the reaction wells to increase endotoxin recovery and using additives to reduce the likelihood of interference.

-Whether you are doing research or moving toward commercialization of a product, to ensure product quality, we measure endotoxin levels at every step in the manufacturing process: water for production, prefiltration, and final product.
-The standard limit at Teknova is <0.5 EU/mL.
-However, this value can be customer-defined to meet the needs of a particular application.
+Whether you are doing research or moving toward commercialization of a product, we ensure the quality of endotoxin-tested products by measuring endotoxin levels at every step in the manufacturing process: water for production, prefiltration, and final product.
+We provide endotoxin levels on the certificate of analysis.
+In addition, we will work with you to define endotoxin levels for your custom products.